tomaslibal/onlineformsmarker/README.md

 ### Getting new Form object using FormFactory

 You can request a new instance of Form using the FormFactory static methods `\OFM\App\FormFactory::create()` and `\OFM\App\FormFactory::quick($string)`.

+## Test

+To run the test suite you will need the dependencies from the requirements (see the next section).
+The suite is written in PHP and can be executed in a command line environment or through a web server.
+With cli you can do:

+    cd /path/to/onlineformsmarker/Test
+    php test.php

+This should output the result of the tests.

+## Roadmap

+- 0.3: basic unicode support
+- 0.4: online rendering demo, improved docs
+- 0.5: test coverage report (possibly a PHPUnit framework)

 ## Requirements